FAQ's

 If you like camping, go online and pre-book your campsite at Jasper - Campground online reservation.
 For options other than hotels, also check out Jasper - Home Accommodation Association.

-Jasper is cold!
+Alberta lakes are cold!
 How will I stay warm?

 The course fee includes the use of the scuba gear as well as a thick, warm 7mm wetsuit, hood, and gloves.
 Initially the water will feel cold as it enters the wetsuit, but most people will be very comfortable and warm.
 It’s like opening a large freezer door… it feels cool but you’re not freezing.